alexandrehtrb/CqrsExample/README.md

 ## NativeAOT

-This project is prepared for NativeAOT compilation, however, the `PublishForProduction` is required during build to enable the preprocessor directive and to remove the non-compatible libraries.
+This project is NativeAOT and trimming compatible, through the `PublishAot` flag.
+Check out the API project's .csproj to understand how it works.